-Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ENG 22 or acceptable reading and writing placement test scores.
-Comments: Credit by exam is not an available option.
+Class hours: 3 lecture Prereq: "C" or higher in ENG 22 or acceptable reading and writing placement test scores.

 Description: This course covers basic skills and techniques for effective business writing.
 It is designed to develop and refine writing skills with an emphasis on basic writing, proofreading, and editing techniques.
 F, S